 After some time on the Sudanese border, they started another trek, barefoot in the scorching heat, to a refugee camp in Kakuma, Kenya.
 The food rations given once a week would last no more than three days, and during these “black days” with no food or water, concentrating on school lessons proved impossible.
 An average of twenty boys died each day.
 Jacob knew he needed an education, but this was not the way to get it.

 Taking a great risk, he left the camp and returned to Sudan, traded his bag of clothes for tobacco, and then traded the tobacco for goats.
 He returned to Kenya with five goats, and the sale of the goats enabled him to enter a boarding school.
 Help from UNICEF, other non-governmental organizations, and UN officials kept him in school.
 Always enterprising, with knowledge of a number of languages, he started serving as a translator for medical personnel at the age of eleven.
 Eventually he met a Canadian diplomat, who helped to facilitate his refugee application to Canada.
-Unlike many Sudanese refugees in Canada, who quickly moved west to find work, Jacob has kept his dream of an education alive, first studying at CompuCollege, where he received the Student of the Year award.
-After completing two years at Acadia University, he enrolled at Saint Mary’s University, where he studies commerce.
-He lives in Halifax with his wife Jenty, who is studying nursing at Dalhousie University, and their two boys.
+Unlike many Sudanese refugees in Canada, who quickly moved west to find work, Jacob has kept his dream of an education alive, completing a commerce degree at Saint Mary’s University.
+He lives in Halifax with his wife Jenty, and their three children.